-- 12.1.
+12.1.
 If you require a visa to study in the UK, you must comply, by the deadlines set, with all requests for information and documentation to support the issuing of a Certificate of Acceptance for Studies (CAS) by the University.
 You will also be required to pay a deposit which can only be refunded in the circumstances set out in the University Fees Regulations.
 It is your responsibility to ensure that you have sufficient financial resources to meet Home Office requirements and the University may request evidence of this before agreeing to issue a CAS.
-The University reserves the right to refuse to issue a CAS when it is not satisfied that your visa application will be successful. - 12.2.
-As a sponsor of international students, the University is obliged to report certain events and activities to the UK Visa and Immigration department (UKVI) within the Home Office, including, but not limited to, students extending or withdrawing from their Course for whatever reason.
+The University reserves the right to refuse to issue a CAS when it is not satisfied that your visa application will be successful.

+- 12.2.
+As a sponsor of international students, the University is obliged to report certain events and activities to the UK Visa and Immigration department (UKVI) within the Home Office, including, but not limited to, students extending or withdrawing from their Course for whatever reason or failing to meet attendance requirements.
 International students will be expected to assist the University in meeting its obligations to the UKVI. - 12.3.
-If you, as an international student, are found to be in breach, or there are reasonable grounds to believe there has been a breach of the conditions of your Tier 4 visa, or you fail to hold current leave to remain status in the UK which allows you to study on a University course, or where you are otherwise deemed to be endangering the University's Tier 4 sponsor licence, the University reserves the right to suspend or withdraw you from your course, in order to protect its Tier 4 sponsor licence.
+If you, as an international student, are found to be in breach, or there are reasonable grounds to believe there has been a breach of the conditions of your Tier 4 visa, or you fail to hold current leave to remain status in the UK which allows you to study on a University course, or where you are otherwise deemed to be endangering the University's Tier 4 sponsor licence, the University reserves the right to suspend or withdraw you from your course, in order to protect its Tier 4 sponsor license.
+Relevant information will be shared with the UKVI when necessary.